George Colbert

-Chief George Colbert, also known as Tootemastubbe in Chickasaw (c.
-1764–1839), was a leader and war chief of the Chickasaw people in the early 19th century, then occupying territory in what are now the jurisdictions of Alabama and Mississippi.
-During the Creek War of 1813–1814, he commanded 350 Chickasaw auxiliary troops, whom he had recruited, as a militia captain under Andrew Jackson.
-Later he joined the US Army under Jackson for the remainder of the War of 1812.
+George Colbert (c.
+1764 – November 7, 1839) was an early 19th-century Chickasaw leader who commanded 350 Chickasaw auxiliary troops who fought under Major General Andrew Jackson during the Creek War.
+He also served as an officer in Major Blue's Detachment of Chickasaw Indians during the later part of the War of 1812.

-Colbert temporarily became an overall chief of the Chickasaw, succeeding his older brother Levi Colbert who died in 1834.
-Colbert was a planter who owned significant cotton lands in Mississippi and numerous enslaved African Americans to work them.
-He also owned and operated a ferry across the Tennessee River in northwestern Alabama.
+Colbert temporarily became principal chief of the Chickasaw, succeeding his older brother Levi who died in 1834.
+A planter who owned significant cotton lands and numerous slaves in Mississippi, he operated a ferry across the Tennessee in northwest Alabama.
+In 1834, he signed the treaty that finalized the tribe's removal.

-His father, James Logan Colbert, was half Scots-Irish, half Chickasaw.
-Colbert's mother was Chickasaw, so Colbert and his siblings were three-quarters Chickasaw and one quarter Scottish by ancestry.

-Early life and education
+Early life and military service

-George Tootemastubbe Colbert was born in 1764 in present-day Alabama (then part of the Chickasaw Nation territory).
-He was the second of six sons of James Logan Colbert and his second wife Minta Hoye, a Chickasaw woman.
-Because the elder Colbert was also mixed-race, son of a Scots settler and his Chickasaw wife, his sons with Minta Hoye were three-quarters Chickasaw.
-These people were one of what the European Americans called the Five Civilized Tribes in the American Southeast.
+George Colbert was born around 1764 in the Chickasaw Nation (present-day Alabama).
+He was the second of six sons of James Colbert (c.
+1720–1784), a British trader, and his second wife Minta Hoye, a Chickasaw woman.
 The tribe practiced matrilineal kinship, and all children were considered to be born into their mother's family and clan, and gained their status from her.
 Property and positions of hereditary leadership were passed through the mother's line.
 Minta Hoye's clan was one from which hereditary chiefs were drawn.
 As a youth George Colbert began to rise in prominence among the Chickasaw, as he also gained status by his bravery in battle and other actions.

-Military service

 Colbert was said to serve with American troops under Arthur St. Clair in 1791 and Anthony Wayne in 1794 during the Northwest Indian Wars.
-During the Creek Wars of the early 19th century, he recruited 350 Chickasaw warriors and assisted Andrew Jackson against the Red Sticks, the more conservative portion of the people.
-Later he also led Chickasaw warriors against British forces during the War of 1812.
+During the Creek War, he recruited 350 Chickasaw warriors and assisted Andrew Jackson against the Red Sticks, the more conservative portion of the people.
+During the later part of the War of 1812, he served as an officer in Major Blue's Detachment of Chickasaw Indians.